Tamanna Ali, Inspiring Governance Manager

-Robert McKenzie, Finance and Administration Manager
+Robert McKenzie, Head of Finance and HR

 Rob joined the Taskforce in January 2010 as Events & Office Administrator after working in the private and public sectors.
-His initial responsibilities was managing the day to day financial operations of the Taskforce, assisting with volunteer events in schools and providing general administrative support to the executive team.
+His initial responsibilities were managing the day to day financial operations of the Taskforce, assisting with volunteer events in schools and providing general administrative support to the executive team.

 In spring 2011 he was promoted to the position of Finance & Administration Manager, handling all Taskforce Human Resources matters in conjunction with his existing finance/administrative responsibilities.